stormmind-ch/report/chapters/ch2theoretical_background/sub2_machine_learning.typ

 *Encoder Decoder*

-Transformers follow an encoder–decoder architecture, as illustrated in @encoder-decoder-architecture-ill.
-In this framework, the encoder processes the full input sequence and produces a contextual representation, called the Encoder Vector as shown in @encoder-decoder-architecture-ill in grey.
-The decoder uses the Encoder Vector to generate the output sequence token by token.
-While both encoder and decoder are composed of multiple stacked layers and share a similar modular structure, including Multi Head Attention Layers, feedforward sub-layers, skip connections, and normalization steps.
-The decoder includes additional mechanisms to ensure autoregressive generation, which refers to the process of generating output tokens one at a time and each token is generated based on all previous generated tokens.
+Transformers are based on an encoder–decoder architecture, as illustrated in @encoder-decoder-architecture-ill.
+The encoder processes the full input sequence and generates a contextual representation, known as the encoder vector (shown in grey).
+The decoder then uses this representation to generate the output sequence token by token.
+Both components consist of stacked layers with a shared modular structure, including multi-head attention, feedforward sub-layers, residual connections, and normalization.
 #figure(
   image("images/encoder_decoder_architecture_illustration.png"),
   caption: [Abstracted illustration of the encoder–decoder architecture.
 The encoder receives an input sequence $x_1, dots, x_n$ and transforms it into a sequence of contextualized representations, here called the Encoder Vector, which is symbolically represented by two arrows to emphasize its role in guiding the decoding process.
 The encoder vector are passed to the decoder, which generates an output sequence $y_1, dots, y_k$, where the output length $k$ may differ from the input length $n$.@aggarwalNeuralNetworksDeep2023